The Gift of Prophecy

 Prophesying a message you've never heard before requires taking a supernatural step of faith.
 It's NOT a learned skill such as inspirational teaching or preaching.

-If you know ahead of time what you're going to say, you are not bringing a prophecy by faith.
+For instance, if you know ahead of time what you're going to say, you are not bringing a prophecy by faith.
 Therefore, the prophetic message cannot consist of something you've memorized or meditated upon beforehand.
 It must be 100% inspired by God.

 The following drawing illustrates what happens when you step out in faith and prophesy using the gift of prophecy.